christopherpoole/linac/README.md

 Both CADMesh and G4VoxelData have been removed from the original code.
 They are no longer required in order to install.

 An example of the notebook code running the simulation can be viewed [here](http://nbviewer.ipython.org/github/SimonBiggs/linac/blob/master/main.ipynb).

-# Dependencies
- * GEANT4 with python environment installed -- will provide details soon
- * Python with pylab packages and yaml
- * Boost and PyUblas -- difficult to install will provide details soon